segmentio/segment-docs/src/connections/destinations/catalog/stories/index.md

 {% include content/connection-modes.md %}

 1. From the Segment web app, click **Catalog**.
-2. Search for "Stories" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "Stories" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. Drop in the "API Key" into your Settings UI which you can retrieve from your [Stories Account](https://app.getstories.io/settings#/api).
 4. You can choose whether to Sync Users or not with Stories.
 If you enable this setting, identified users will be automatically added and/or merged with your Stories users.
 Read more about [Merging Users](#merging-users) below.